from ctypes import c_void_p, byref

 raise ValueError(

-"Geometry shader expects GL_TRIANGLES_ADJACENCY or GL_TRIANGLE_STRIP_ADJACENCY as input")
+"Geometry shader expects GL_TRIANGLES_ADJACENCY or "

 vao.render(